Late goal costs North Texas SC the win against Union Omaha - 3rd Degree

 Impact Additions

-The inclusion of FCD Homegrowns Edwin Cerrillo and Thomas Roberts elevated North Texas SC, allowing Los Torliots to have control of the game that hasn’t been seen this year.
+The inclusion of FCD Homegrowns Edwin Cerrillo and Thomas Roberts elevated North Texas SC, allowing Los Torolitos to have control of the game that hasn’t been seen this year.

 Cerrillo played as the defensive midfielder but he made his presence felt all over the field, giving North Texas SC a moving defensive front.
 Cerrillo’s impact also comes from his ability to carry the ball forward and make an advancing pass.